Jianping Zeng

 Research

-My research interest lies in compiler and computer architecture.
-Specifically, I aim to co-design compiler and computer architecture to address performance and reliability issues of CPUs/GPUs/memory systems for modern complex workloads.
-As a computer architecture researcher in the Samsung MSL, I work on hardware/software co-design for high-performance memory products, e.g., CXL (Computing eXpress Link)-based memory and processing-in-memory (PIM).
-While I was a Ph.D. student at Purdue University, I designed reliable and performant computing systems, ranging from embedded systems to server-class systems, against soft errors and crash consistency issues resulting from power failures.
-To achieve that, I usually co-design compilers and architectures to maintain minimal hardware complexity while achieving high performance.
-My research works are typically published at top-tier conferences in the fields of computer architecture, high-performance computing (HPC), and programming languages, e.g., ISCA, MICRO, ICS, HPDC, and PLDI.
+At ASU, I lead the Phoenix Architecture and Compiler Exploration (PACE) Lab, focusing on compiler and computer architecture.
+Specifically, my lab aims to co-design compilers and computer architectures, addressing performance and reliability issues of CPUs, GPUs, and memory systems for modern complex workloads, e.g., HW/SW co-design for energy harvesting systems, data centers, and CXL (Computing eXpress Link)-based memory.
+My dissertation focuses on designing reliable and performant computing systems—ranging from embedded systems to server-class systems—against soft errors and crash consistency issues resulting from power failures.
+My research philosophy is grounded in HW/SW co-design, driven by application-level demand.
+My research work is typically published at top-tier venues in the fields of computer architecture, high-performance computing, and programming languages, e.g., ISCA, MICRO, ICS, and PLDI.

 News